Pink slime: Regulation

 In the US, the additive is not for direct consumer sale.
 Lean finely textured beef can constitute up to 15% of ground beef without additional labeling, and it can be added to other meat products such as beef-based processed meats.
+USDA disallows the use of spinal cord, organ meat such as cow intestines, bones, and connective tissue such as tendons in LFTB.
+USDA requires the trimmings used to make LFTB to meet the same microbiological standards as other beef.

 Because of ammonium hydroxide use in its processing, the lean finely textured beef by BPI is not permitted in Canada.
 Health Canada stated that: "Ammonia is not permitted in Canada to be used in ground beef or meats during their production" and may not be imported, as the Canadian Food and Drugs Act requires that imported meat products meet the same standards and requirements as domestic meat.
 Canada does allow Cargill's citric acid-produced Finely Textured Meat (FTM) to be "used in the preparation of ground meat" and "identified as ground meat" under certain conditions.

-Lean finely textured beef and Finely Textured Meat is banned for human consumption in the European Union (EU).
+Production of mechanically separated meat via use of bones or bone-in cuts of bovine, ovine and caprine animals are prohibited in the European Union.